flindersuni/DeepThoughtHPC-docs/docs/source/index.rst

 .. _Upgrade Migration Information: migration/upgrademigration.html

 .. warning::
-    DeepThought has recently undergone a series of upgrades that require some user intervention when utlising the upgraded cluster
+    DeepThought has recently undergone a series of upgrades that require some user intervention when utlising the upgraded cluster.
     Please see `Upgrade Migration Information`_ for actions required.

 .. attention::